pryoritymusic/webpagetest-blog/src/posts/full-throttle-comparing-packet-level-and-dev-tools-throttling.md

 That redirect is a handy way to pull in the latest version of a library automatically, but it's also expensive.
 It means the browser has to first issue the request, wait for the response, process the redirect and then issue a new request.

-With dev tools throttling, the impact looks minimal.
+With DevTools throttling, the impact looks minimal.

 In the following screenshot of a truncated waterfall, the first group of requests (#12-14) all result in 302 redirects which trigger the actual requests (requests #27-29).

 ![A screenshot from WebPageTest, showing three requests all returning a 302 redirect (and all taking less than 17ms), followed by three requests returning the actual resource.](https://res.cloudinary.com/webpagetest/image/upload/v1632326492/302-redirect-dt-throttle.png "Wide:")

 While this isn't ideal, the time it takes for those redirects looks pretty minimal—they all take under 20ms.
-Dev tools throttling isn't applying any throttle to those redirects, since they occur at the network level, so things don't look so bad.
+DevTools throttling isn't applying any throttle to those redirects, since they occur at the network level, so things don't look so bad.
 Based on what we see here, we might decide that eliminating the redirect is, at best, a minor improvement.

-Here are the same requests on the same browser and network setting, but with packet-level throttling applied instead of dev tools throttling.
+Here are the same requests on the same browser and network setting, but with packet-level throttling applied instead of DevTools throttling.

 ![A screenshot from WebPageTest, showing three requests all returning a 302 redirect (taking between 612 and 1434ms), followed by three requests returning the actual resource.](https://res.cloudinary.com/webpagetest/image/upload/v1632326492/302-redirect-wpt-throttle.png "Wide:")